 Hvar Old Town

 Start your walking tour of Hvar back near the harbour, at the Venetian Loggia and Clock Tower.
-Here, you’ll be able to snap photos of these dazzling white buildings with the Tvrdava Fortress in the background!
+Here, you’ll marvel at these dazzling white buildings with the Tvrdava Fortress in the background!

-At the end of the square you’ll find the Hvar Cathedral.
-It looks much more impressive outside than in, so enjoy the view of its 17th-century bell tower outside for free.
+At the end of the square, you’ll find the Hvar Cathedral.
+It looks much more impressive outside than inside, so enjoy the view of its 17th-century bell tower outside for free.

 Lunch at Hanibal

 Right outside Hvar Cathedral you’ll find the outdoor seating of Hanibal restaurant.
 I ate here twice during my time in Hvar and was very impressed both times!
-They pride themselves on using fresh ingredients and you can totally tell.
+They pride themselves on using fresh ingredients and you can really tell.

 On the first day, I ordered a veggie pizza which was so fresh and light that I just couldn’t stop eating!
-On my second visit to Hvar I ordered their greek salad.
-It was absolutely delicious and just what I needed on such a hot day.
+On my second visit to Hvar I ordered their Greek salad.
+It was absolutely delicious, and just what I needed on such a hot day.

-Sitting outside in the shade of the restaurant’s parasols, this is a great place to hide out for the hottest part of the day, watch the world go by and perhaps sample some Croatian wine.
+Sitting outside in the shade of the restaurant’s parasols, this is a great place to hide out during the hottest part of the day, watch the world go by and perhaps sample some Croatian wine.